meshtastic/meshtastic/docs/software/android/location-access.md

 per https://support.google.com/googleplay/android-developer/answer/9799150

-### TODO: Update play store listing
+### TODO: Update Play Store listing

 The existing text explains what the app does, but it needs to be even more explicit:

-Requirements from google site:
+Requirements from Google site:
 If you plan to use location in the background in your app, you should communicate this to users in the Google Play Store Listing via your app description, screenshots and (if applicable) title or icon.

 Here are some suggestions on how to highlight use of location in the background to users: